smiles724/MNPO/README.md

 We adopt [EvalScope](https://github.com/modelscope/evalscope/tree/main) for a unified evaluation pipeline to save time and ensure reproducibility.

 Under the evalscope directory, we provide three example setups that cover most common evaluation scenarios.
-You can use them as-is or adapt them to your needs:
+You can adapt them to your needs:

 1. evaluating online APIs;
 2. evaluating LLM-as-a-judge tasks;